Lebanon: Conflict Prevention and Peacebuilding in Lebanon

 Though Lebanon has been free of wide-scale violent conflict for two decades, tensions remain between and within its more marginalized communities, particularly Palestinian refugees and their Lebanese hosts.
-The joint UN programme is aimed at mitigating these tensions and avoiding a relapse into armed conflict by fostering economic development, improving Palestinian self-governance and promoting peace-building in conflict-prone communities.
+The joint UN programme aimed to reduce these tensions and avoid a relapse into armed conflict by fostering economic development, improving Palestinian self-governance and promoting peace-building in conflict-prone communities.

-The programme focuses on creating better institutional dialogue mechanisms, a vibrant civil society and more active youth and women.
-The specific objectives are:
+The programme focused on creating better institutional dialogue mechanisms, a vibrant civil society and more active women and youth, who suffer from extremely high rates of unemployment.

-1) Identifying and promoting sustainable conflict-prevention tools to ease inter- and intra-communal tensions between the Palestinian and Lebanese communities;
+- Identifying and promoting sustainable conflict-prevention tools to ease inter- and intra-communal tensions between the Palestinian and Lebanese communities.

-2) Closing the socio-economic gaps between these communities by implementing equitable development programmes;
+- Closing the socio-economic gaps between these communities by implementing equitable development programmes.

-- Communications strategy developed with strong focus on communication for social change and development.
-Media campaign on Palestinian labor rights pending.
+- A communications strategy was developed with a strong focus on communication for social change and development.

 - Training sessions were held for CBOs/NGOs working with youth in the North of Lebanon on reproductive health, characterizations and perceptions, youth rights, life skills, animation and group dynamics, and problems faced by youth.